 Marcus Pixley, one of the first defendants to hit the streets because of evidence tainted by Dookhan, landed back in jail within days.
 (Photo: Suffolk County D.A.)

 Was she part of a bigger conspiracy to taint drug samples or alternatively to convict as many people as possible?

 But then you start thinking about the prosecution’s point of view and the police’s point of view.
-Having a chemist inside the state drug lab who is willing to do favours for you is very valuable on more than one level.
+Having a chemist inside the state drug lab who is willing to do favors for you is very valuable on more than one level.
 First, she’ll do the work quickly for you.
 If you’ve got a case coming up, she’ll take care of it.
-Second, maybe she tilts the weight in your favour.
-Maybe she finds things in your favour.
+Second, maybe she tilts the weight in your favor.
+Maybe she finds things in your favor.

 Even if you’re talking about an emotionally damaged and vulnerable person who’s like crossing some lines of propriety with prosecutors, it’s fairly easy to imagine prosecutors taking advantage of that weakness.
 And she had close relationships with several prosecutors and several drug officers.
 They called her all the time on her cellphone.
 So, to go back to your question, could it be something larger?
 That’s conceivable, but it’s also possible that what you have is a weak link in the chain that prosecutors and police saw they could take advantage of.
 And they did.